VintageWatchstraps Logo

 The style conscious French nobility were never particularly fond of the bulky pair case, and the fashion that began in France around 1775 for close fitting waistcoats resulted in them abandoning it altogether.
 Jean Antoine Lépine fitted his watches with single cases with no hole in the back.
 The watch was wound through the dial, which spoiled its appearance and exposed the enamel to damage by the key of a clumsy owner.

-To avoid the need for a winding hole in the dial, Lépine designed a case with a middle part, called the "band", to which the movement was fixed.
+To avoid the need for a winding hole in the dial, Lépine designed a case with a middle part to which the movement was fixed.
 A bezel carrying the crystal was fixed to the front of the band, and to the back were hinged two covers, an outer and inner.
-The outer cover is usually called the bottom or back, the second the inner cover or cuvette.
-The cuvette had one or two holes for the key, one offset from the centre for winding the mainspring, a second in the centre if the hands were set from the back.
+The outer cover is usually called the bottom or back, the inner cover the dome or cuvette.
+The dome has one or two holes for the key; one offset from the centre for winding the mainspring, a second in the centre if the hands were set from the back.

 Lépine invented hand setting from the back of the watch, boring the centre arbor so that a centre post that carried the minute hand could be passed through it, driven by friction between the two.
 The cannon pinion is mounted on the centre post.
 When the hands were set from the back there was no need for the front bezel to open and it was made to simply snap on, doing away with the need for a hinge at the front for the bezel.
 The movement was fixed to the band, eliminating the hinge for the movement to be swung out from the front of the case.